lifeparticle/JS-Cheatsheet/react/README.md

 # Higher order component

 Higher order component is a function that takes a component and returns a new component.
+This way we can reuse component logic

 ```tsx